abical/abical.github.io/README.md

 [San Antonio Youth Sí (SAY Sí)](http://saysi.org/) is an after-school art program where Abigail collaborated with fellow artists to complete individual or group projects on a full week basis.
 Abigail was a student in the [HIVE New Media Studio](https://vimeo.com/366822099).
 There, she had the opportunity to work with various interactive media such as creative coding, audio, animation, and game making.
 A detailed list of Abigail's SAY Sí projects can be found [here](./artPage.html).

+Apart from her work on art projects, Abigail distinguished herself as a leader in SAY Sí when she was elected as a HIVE Studio Liaison.
+She worked to facilitate in-studio meetings, plan for the annual Story Seldom Told gallery exhibition, and maintain communication between student artists and SAY Sí administration.

-At the beginning of her senior year, Abigail was hired as a Student Mentor for SAY Sí's Middle School program.
+At the beginning of her senior year, Abigail was hired as a Student Mentor for SAY Sí’s Middle School program (WAM).
+As a mentor, Abigail aided her studio’s Teaching Artists in guiding the middle school artists in the creation and completion of their individual or group projects.

 ### High School